ShiYifang/Natura2000/README.md

 •	The AHN4 data is available at: https://www.ahn.nl/dataroom[https://www.ahn.nl/dataroom].

-The shapefile of Natura2000 sites within the Netherlands has been provided in the [shp folder](./shp/) folder.
+The shapefile of Natura2000 sites within the Netherlands has been provided in the [shp](./shp/) folder.
-The Jupyter Notebooks that were used to calculate LiDAR metrics can be found in the [Notebooks folder](./Notebooks/) folder.
+The Jupyter Notebooks that were used to calculate LiDAR metrics can be found in the [Notebooks](./Notebooks/) folder.